 “Any artist that’s involved in their work is inevitably going to have a focus in what they do. – Jock Sturges

 Doing any kind of painting or art helps your concentration.
-Many people confuse focus and concentration as they are so similar but there is a difference in that concentration is when your full attention is on what you are presently doing.
+Many people confuse focus and concentration as they are so similar.
+Still, there is a difference in that concentration is when your full attention is on what you are presently doing.

 To be able to paint or do any art form well, you will need to have the ability to concentrate on it while you are actually doing it.
 You will need to give it your undivided attention.

-As the golfer, Arnold Palmer so eloquently said about concentration, that it is about having your undivided attention to the task at hand.
+As the golfer Arnold Palmer so eloquently said about concentration, it is about paying your undivided attention to the task at hand.
 He said:

 “What do I mean by concentration?
 I mean focusing totally on the business at hand and commanding your body to do exactly what you want it to do.” – Arnold Palmer